 The Tariff states that a Developer must show evidence of site control; and site control is required for a project to have a valid queue position.
 The Tariff also provides PJM the authority to verify site control that is fully sufficient for the technology and MWs requested for a proposed Generating Facility.
 PJM ensures that Generation Interconnection Customers proposing facilities have adequate land to support the proposed generation facilities required to preserve the PJM system rights (MW Energy and MW Capacity) they seek to obtain through their queue request.
-Accepting a New Service Request for more MW capability than the site and/or proposed technology is capable of producing harms subsequently queued New Service Customers by reducing available system capability.
+Accepting a New Service Request for more MW capability than the site and/ or proposed technology is capable of producing harms subsequently queued New Service Customers by reducing available system capability.
 PJM requires site control to be in the name of the party identified on the interconnection request or the parties must demonstrate to PJM's satisfaction the relationship between the owner with site control and the party requesting interconnection.
 The same requirement applies to Transmission Interconnection Requests initiated with Attachment S at the System Impact Study phase.
+Developers are prohibited from submitting evidence of site control of the same land for multiple queue positions unless the total size of such land is adequate to support all facilities contemplated by such queue positions.
 Although there is some flexibility as to what documents may be submitted to support site control requirements, site control evidence for the interconnection process typically demonstrates three key elements: conveyance, term, and exclusivity.